About Me

 6 cherry tomatoes

 • Cut the aubergine in half.
 Rub it – particularly the flesh, with oil and put it on a well-oiled baking sheet.
-Roast it at 180° for 35 mins.
-Or cook it in the pressure cooker until it’s tender, cut it in half and briefly fry it in a little oil so that the flesh is lightly browned.
+Roast it at 180° for 35 min.
+Or cook it in the pressure cooker until it’s tender, cut it in half, scoop out the flesh and briefly fry it in a little oil so that the flesh is lightly browned.

 • While it’s cooking, cut the tomatoes in half.
-The original recipe says to remove the seeds, but I don’t bother.
+The original recipe says to remove the seeds, because of their bitterness, but I don’t bother.
+I generally find cherry tomatoes are quite sweet and the seeds not very intrusive.
 Then cut them into fine dice.

 • When the aubergine is thoroughly soft, let it cool and scoop out the flesh.
 Chop it all up, put it into a bowl and keep warm.

 • Pour the pesto over the aubergine and mix it all up.
-Add olive oil for taste and texture.
+Add olive oil and/or butter for taste and texture.

 • Now add a little bit of cheese.

-• As soon as the pasta is ready, add some of the water to the aubergines so that you have a saucy consistency.
+• As soon as the pasta is ready, add some of the water to the aubergine mix, so that you have a saucy consistency.

 Notes: